-Contingency planning for Brexit should be viewed as an important part of the due diligence process on M&A transactions, although its significance will vary depending on the nature and footprint of the target business' operations as well as those of its customers and suppliers.
-However, as a general guide, a buyer's due diligence should focus on the state of readiness of the target company in key areas likely to be affected by Brexit.
-For example, consider:
+Contingency planning for Brexit continues to be an important part of the due diligence process on M&A transactions, although its significance varies depending on the nature and footprint of the target business' operations as well as those of its customers and suppliers.
+As a general guide, key areas for consideration include:

 - Geographic structure and potential for business interruption: dependence on EU markets for customers or supplies and the strategic, financial and practical impact of additional tariffs, border checks/border red tape and/or diminished market access on those trading relationships;

 - Potential loss of recognition of limited liability: UK incorporated companies operating in certain states which follow the "real seat" principle of incorporation may not have their limited liability recognised, which may result in personal liability of shareholders – this is true of Germany and Austria.

 - Passporting/licensing: reliance on any EU passporting or licensing rights allowing supply across the EU from the UK (or vice versa);

 - Key contracts: potential impact on the performance and value of EU-wide contracts;

 - Staffing: dependence on employees who are EU nationals and position of UK staff based in the EU, pending clarification of their immigration status;

 - EU funding: any reliance on, or benefit from, EU funding or other EU advantages;

 - Governing law and dispute resolution: governing law and dispute resolution mechanisms in contracts, particularly where there are overseas parties (for more on this see below);